moveit/moveit_tutorials/README.md

 ## Build Locally

-If you want to test the tutorials by generating the html pages locally on your machine, use the ``build_locally`` script.
+If you want to test the tutorials by generating the html pages locally on your machine, you will first need to install the `rosdoc_lite` package, and then you can use the ``build_locally`` script.
 It has been tested on Ubuntu 16.04 with ROS Kinetic pre-installed.
 Run in the root of the moveit_tutorials package:

     export ROS_DISTRO=kinetic # 16.04